Guhan-SenSam/Android-Notification-in-Python/Action Buttons Notification/README.md

-# Creating A simple Clickable Notification
+# Creating A Notification With An Action Button

 Here we will be creating a simple notification that on has an action button which on click will execute a certain function.
+You can add a maximum of three action buttons to a notification

 ## 1. Create the python file
   We will use pyjnius to write java code within python.